whosliam/ETNCRAFT-The_AIO_Electroneum_miner/README.md

-## Welcome to ETNCRAFT - The Electroneum miner
+## Welcome to ETNCRAFT - The AIO Electroneum miner

 This is an ongoing project that we hope to spawn into something bigger!